syncfusion-content/javascript-docs/js/KnockoutJS.md

 ## Data binding

 Data-binding can be defined as an automatic synchronization of data between the model and UI components.
-Our Syncfusion widgets supports both one-way and two-way binding.
+Our Syncfusion Essential JS widgets supports both one-way and two-way binding.

 ### One way binding

 Here, the model values are directly bound to the widget’s properties.
-The changes made in the property’s value won’t reflect in the model in any way. **All the properties of Syncfusion widgets support one-way binding.** The below code defines the one-way binding used in the DatePicker widget,
+The changes made in the property’s value won’t reflect in the model in any way.
+All the properties of Syncfusion widgets support one-way binding.
+The below code defines the one-way binding used in the DatePicker widget,

 {% highlight html %}